kubedb/docs/docs/concepts/database-proxy/pgbouncer.md

 ### spec.replicas

 `spec.replicas` specifies the total number of available pgbouncer server nodes for each crd.
-KubeDB uses Pod Disruption Budget to ensure that majority of the replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions).
+KubeDB uses `PodDisruptionBudget` to ensure that majority of the replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions).

 ### spec.databases

 `spec.databases` specifies an array of postgres databases that pgbouncer should add to its connection pool.
 It contains three `required` fields and two `optional` fields for each database connection.

-* `spec.databases.alias`:  specifies an alias for the target database located in a postgres server specified by an appbinding.
+- `spec.databases.alias`:  specifies an alias for the target database located in a postgres server specified by an appbinding.
-* `spec.databases.databaseName`:  specifies the name of the target database.
+- `spec.databases.databaseName`:  specifies the name of the target database.
-* `spec.databases.databaseRef`:  specifies the name and namespace of the AppBinding that contains the path to a PostgreSQL server where the target database can be found.
+- `spec.databases.databaseRef`:  specifies the name and namespace of the AppBinding that contains the path to a PostgreSQL server where the target database can be found.
-* `spec.databases.username` (optional):  specifies the user with whom this particular database should have an exclusive connection.
+- `spec.databases.username` (optional):  specifies the user with whom this particular database should have an exclusive connection.
 By default, if this field is left empty, all users will be able to use the database.
-* `spec.databases.password` (optional):  specifies the password of the user with whom this perticular database should have an exclusive connection.
+- `spec.databases.password` (optional):  specifies the password of the user with whom this perticular database should have an exclusive connection.

 ConnectionPool is used to configure pgbouncer connection-pool.
 All the fields here are accompanied by default values and can be left unspecified if no customisation is required by the user.

-* `spec.connectionPool.listenPort`: specifies the port on which pgbouncer should listen to connect with clients.
+- `spec.connectionPool.listenPort`: specifies the port on which pgbouncer should listen to connect with clients.
 The default is 5432.

-* `spec.connectionPool.listenAddress`: specifies the adress from which pgbouncer should allow client connection from.
-The default is "*" (all addresses).
+- `spec.connectionPool.listenAddress`: specifies the adress from which pgbouncer should allow client connection from.
+The default is `*` (all addresses).

-* `spec.connectionPool.adminUsers`: specifies the values of admin_users.
+- `spec.connectionPool.adminUsers`: specifies the values of admin_users.
 Comma seperated names of admin users are listed here.

-* `spec.connectionPool.poolMode`: specifies the value of pool_mode.
+- `spec.connectionPool.poolMode`: specifies the value of pool_mode.
 Specifies when a server connection can be reused by other clients.

   - session